BJMdotNET/pr1nc3/dates/2019/index.md

 ----

  - [**"What made Prince such a formidable talent?
-And what exactly can we expect from his memoir, out this month?"**](https://www.gqindia.com/magazine-story/made-prince-formidable-talent-exactly-can-expect-memoir-month/) in [GQ India](https://www.gqindia.com/) on 15 October 2019 about memoir, The Beautiful Ones (book), Thieves in the Temple (song), vault, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.gqindia.com/magazine-story/made-prince-formidable-talent-exactly-can-expect-memoir-month/))
+And what exactly can we expect from his memoir, out this month?"**](https://www.gqindia.com/magazine-story/made-prince-formidable-talent-exactly-can-expect-memoir-month/) in [GQ India](https://www.gqindia.com/) on 15 October 2019 about memoir, Michael Jackson, The Beautiful Ones (book), Thieves in the Temple (song), vault, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.gqindia.com/magazine-story/made-prince-formidable-talent-exactly-can-expect-memoir-month/))

 ----